How To Troubleshoot Your WordPress Website?

 The White Screen of Death (WSoD):

 You’ve been hit if your website suddenly starts to show a white screen.
-The WSoD is frequently brought on by issues with auto upgrades, maintenance mode faults, or plugin and theme compatibility.
-Troubleshooting becomes somewhat of a nightmare with all these possible causes, specifically when you do not indicate the cause.
+Issues with auto upgrades, maintenance mode faults, or plugin and theme compatibility frequently bring on the WSoD.
+Troubleshooting becomes a nightmare with all these possible causes, specifically when you do not indicate the cause.

 Internal Server Errors: